The Complex Relationship Between Money, Happiness, and Satisfaction

 Satisfaction Keeps Growing

-- By 2024, inflation-adjusted figures place this range between $169,557 and $287,554 for individuals in high-cost regions.
+By 2024, inflation adjusted, that range is between $169,557 and $287,554 for people living in high-cost areas.

 Why Money Impacts Happiness and Satisfaction Differently